VideojogosLusofona/fdg_2023_website/docs/tracks.md

 FDG 2023 provides venues to host a series of full-day or half-day workshop sessions, focused on current and emerging game-related topics.
 Workshops are an opportunity to discuss, present, and demonstrate new technological developments, emerging technologies, specific research topics and game-related topics.
 We especially encourage workshops and topics that involve participants from a range of disciplinary backgrounds, towards strengthening interdisciplinarity in games research.

-Workshop proposals should be concise (2-4 pages, excluding references, in the ACM SIGCONF version of the [ACM Master Template]​) and include: a background section explaining and motivating the workshop, the objectives of the workshop, planned activities, the background of the organizer(s), publication plans (if any), anticipated number of participants, and the means for soliciting and selecting participants.
+Workshop proposals should be concise (2-4 pages, excluding references, in the ACM SIGCONF version of the [ACM Primary Template]​) and include: a background section explaining and motivating the workshop, the objectives of the workshop, planned activities, the background of the organizer(s), publication plans (if any), anticipated number of participants, and the means for soliciting and selecting participants.

 !!! note